cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 top of this specification.
 It may become necessary to include more details regarding specific parts of those systems in this specification at some point, but as a starting point, this specification is intentionally kept minimal.

-Discussion items that need to be addressed in future updates to this RFC include:
-* how would something like delegated authorization work (as in the current `x/authz` module)?
-* do we make any compatibility guarantees when accounts are upgraded?
-* is the account owner necessary and should this be included in message requests?

 ## Abandoned Ideas (Optional)